Bully Hill Vineyards: Becoming Bully Hill

 Taylor was upset: "I remembered when all those farmers demonstrated in Washington, they let loose a bunch of goats, and all the guards were running around after them.
 So I got a goat and it saved my life.
 That's when I decided to laugh at the whole thing, to laugh at life."
 He then famously stated that "They took my name and heritage, but they didn't get my goat."
 Until his death Taylor would often say things like, "Just call me Walter S. Blank," or "Yes, I'm the owner of Bully Hill, but I can't tell you where I came from."
 Many of his own drawings are still used as labels.

-Happenings recently

 In 1982, the vineyard filed the trademark 'Space Shuttle Rose'.
 This was contested by NASA whose action was denied by the Trademark Trials and Appeals Board in 1987.

 Facilities and distribution

 Growing from a small winery with a limited number of employees, Bully Hill Vineyards offers over 40 different selections of wine and now produces over 200,000 cases of wine each year.
 They are the second-largest producer of wine in New York State.
 Bully Hill features an on-site restaurant, wine shop, two gift shops, and the New York State Wine Museum of Greyton H. Taylor and Walter S. Taylor Art Gallery.
 Visitors are offered tours and wine tastings throughout the year, weather permitting.
 Bully Hill wine is distributed in some 30 states.